X16Community/x16-docs/X16 Reference - 07 - Memory Map.md

 #### Expansion Cards & Cartridges

-Expansion cards can be access via memory-mapped I/O (MMIO) as well as I2C.
+Expansion cards can be accessed via memory-mapped I/O (MMIO), as well as I2C.
+Cartridges are essentially expansion cards which are housed in an external enclosure and may contain RAM, ROM and an I2C EEPOM (for save data).
+Internal expansion cards may also use the RAM/ROM space, though this could cause conflicts.

-For memory-mapped IO, `$9F60-$9FFF` can be used.
-Cards can use as much of this memory as desired though it is *highly* recommended to only use the above 32-byte seqments which can be set via jumpers on an expansion card.
-This allows multiple cards to be used in a system without conflicts.

-Cartriges are a special type of expansion card that is meant to be housed in an external shell and and typically would come with a mix of RAM, ROM and EEPROM.
-The intent is to use these for applications (games) but they can also function like an internal expansion card and in fact both are really two sides of the same coin.

-This means cartridges can also use expansion card MMIO.
-Currently there is no standard on how this should work, but a loose proposal was suggested (on Discord) for pre-allocating one of the above segments for cartridge by default.
-This would allow cartridges to have expansion chips while making it easy to interface with those devices via memory mapped I/O (just as one would if using an expansion card).

-This also means expansion cards could contain their own RAM/ROM but this could have implications for cases where someone wants to, say, play a game via a cartrdge and use an expansion card at the same time.
+For more informaiton, consult the (Hardware)[X16 Reference -12 - Hardware] section of the manual.

 ---